fixie-ai/ai-jsx/packages/docs/docs/guides/performance.md

 OpenAI's recommendation is to start with the most powerful model, get your app working, then move to faster models if it's possible to do so without sacrificing correctness.

-You may also want to consider different model providers; OpenAI vs. [OpenAI-on-Azure](https://azure.microsoft.com/en-us/products/cognitive-services/openai-service) may have different performance and uptime profiles.
+You may also want to consider different model providers; OpenAI vs. Anthropic may have different performance and uptime profiles.
 AI.JSX makes it easy to switch model providers for a part or whole of your app via [context](./rules-of-jsx.md#context).